-5. JUDGING.
-Judging will begin on or about April 1, 2019, and will end on or about April 21, 2019.
+Judging will begin on or about May 1, 2023, and will end on or about May 26, 2023.
 There will be two (2) rounds of judging.
 Initially, all Submissions that meet the requirements listed in Section 4 above will be reviewed by a panel of preliminary judges selected in the Sponsor's sole discretion, that will consist primarily of members of NPR's Education Team (the "Preliminary Judges").
 The Preliminary Judges will judge Submissions on the following criteria:

-The Preliminary Judges will select approximately ten (10) Submissions in each of the two grade brackets as finalists for the Grand Prize, as well as an additional approximately five (5) to seven (7) Submissions focused on topics related to mental health as finalists for the Best Mental Health Podcast Prize.
-A panel of at approximately ten (10) judges, including NPR staff and industry experts selected by the Sponsor in its sole discretion (the "Final Judges") will then judge these finalists and select one (1) Winner from the 5th – 8th grade bracket, one (1) Grand Prize Winner from the 9th – 12th grade bracket, one (1) Best Mental Health Podcast Winner from the 5th – 8th grade bracket, and one (1) Winner from the 9th – 12th grade bracket based on the same criteria as was used by the Preliminary Judges.
+The Preliminary Judges will select approximately ten (10) Submissions in each of the grade brackets as finalists for the Grand Prize, as well as an additional approximately five (5) to seven (7) Submissions focused on topics related to mental health as finalists for the Best Mental Health Podcast Prize.
+A panel of approximately ten (10) judges, including NPR staff and industry experts selected by the Sponsor in its sole discretion (the "Final Judges") will then judge these finalists and select one (1) Grand Prize Winner from the 5th – 8th grade bracket, one (1) Grand Prize Winner from the 9th – 12th grade bracket, one (1) Best Mental Health Podcast Winner from the 5th – 8th grade bracket, and one (1) Best Mental Health Podcast Winner from the 9th – 12th grade bracket based on the same criteria as was used by the Preliminary Judges.

-6. WINNER NOTIFICATION.
-Each of the two (2) potential Grand Prize Winners and two (2) potential Best Mental Health Podcast Winners, as determined by the Final Judges, will be notified by e-mail (via the e-mail address listed on the Submission Form) on or about April 22, 2019, and will be required to respond (as directed) to the notification attempt.
+Each of the two (2) potential Grand Prize Winners and two (2) potential Best Mental Health Podcast Winners, as determined by the Final Judges, will be notified by e-mail (via the e-mail address listed on the Submission Form) on or about May 26, 2023, and will be required to respond (as directed) to the notification attempt.
 Failure to respond timely to the notification may result in forfeiture of participation in the Contest and, in such case, the Sponsor will select an alternate Winner according to the Final Judges' results.
 Each potential Winner may be required to execute and return a notarized affidavit of eligibility (where legally permissible) or other documents required by the Sponsor within a reasonable amount of time, as determined by the Sponsor in its sole discretion.
 If a potential Winner cannot be contacted by e-mail after the first attempt, that potential Winner will be disqualified and an alternate entry will be selected in its place from all eligible entries received according to the judging criteria described above.

 The Sponsor reserves the right to extend or modify the winner notification and announcement schedule as the Sponsor deems necessary, in its sole discretion, to complete the verification process contemplated by these Official Rules and/or to select an alternate Winner.

-- An NPR and/or member station journalist or journalists will visit each Winner's school in or around May 2019 to meet with and interview the Winner and the student(s) who contributed to the winning Submission in or around June 2023.
+- An NPR and/or NPR member station journalist or journalists will meet and interview each Grand Prize Winner and the student(s) who contributed to the winning Submission in or around June 2023.

 - NPR will air a segment on an episode of NPR's